nam0102ht/manage-user/README.md

 RUN manage-user.sql to create table
 THEN run all file to create data

+All project use:
+LIB: Vertx
+Languages: Java 1.8
+Database use: MYSQL

 RUN project via IDE
 Then use command curl to get data